Mintrous/Titanic-Analysis/README.md

 # Titanic data analysis
-Attempt to interpret and make some predictions using data from the Titanic
+Making predictions using data from the Titanic